mydatahack/mydatahack-blog-content/prompt.md

 Format a little with html tag.
 When you have a list, use the list tags appropriately.
 When you have a new line, add <br /><br />.
-Introduction and conclusion has to be wrapped in the strong tag.
+Introduction and conclusion has to be wrapped in the strong tag and also add <br /><br />.
 Any subtitle, wrap it in the strong tag, too.
+When you have ``, replace it with <span class="code"></span>.